 System APIs

-Underlying all architectures are core systems of records that are often not readily available due to its complexity and connectivity concerns.
+Underlying all IT architectures are core systems of records that are often not readily available due to its complexity and connectivity concerns.
 APIs provide a means of hiding that complexity from the user while exposing data and providing downstream insulation from any interface changes or rationalization of those systems.

 API templates provide system APIs for creating building blocks that can be reused by anyone in the organization looking to access the same data.
 System APIs expose data via a set of RESTful services that are designed in RAML, making it easily consumable by any developer within the enterprise.